Camden NJ Restraining Order Lawyer

 If someone has recently gotten a restraining order against you, this is a difficult and confusing time for you.
 You might be out of your home or unable to see your children as a result of the restraining order against you.
 Sometimes called protective orders, restraining orders often come up in cases of domestic violence.
 These are designed to protect victims from abuse or other threatening behavior.
 You can trust that a dedicated Camden NJ restraining order lawyer from Aydelotte & Scardella Law LLC will understand that this is a major crisis for you right now.

 You’re probably wondering what to expect from the restraining order process.
-We have the experience and knowledge at Aydelotte & Scardella Law LLC to explain this process to you.
+At Aydelotte & Scardella Law LLC, our top-rated criminal defense attorneys have the experience and knowledge to explain this process to you.

 Before we sit down to discuss your case, let’s go over restraining orders in New Jersey and how they work.